 A Day in the Life of a Fashion Designer

-A typical day—after commuting from her Harlem apartment to the Bari Jay offices in Yonkers—involves juggling logistics for dresses in production with plans for future lines.
-Glasser might be sending final prototype measurements to an overseas factory one moment, and researching fashion trends the next.
+A typical day at Bari Jay involved juggling logistics for dresses in production with plans for future lines.
+One moment, Glasser was sending final prototype measurements to an overseas factory, the next, researching fashion trends.